Krillh/Airzlinshire/Gvar/Old Gvar.md

 - The subject may be omitted if context makes it clear what it is, or if it is the same as the previous sentence. ( You peel the banana. *\[ You \]* eat the peel. ).
 One sentence can have multiple clauses if you use a conjunction to connect two of them together.
 The conjunction makes the second clause into a dependent clause that modifies the previous clause.
 ## Phrases
-In Gvar, a phrase is a singular thing, one idea, and are used to construct clauses.
-There are multiple types of phrases.
-- Noun phrase: These are constructed with a noun, or compound noun, and can have adjectives.
-- Verb phrase
+In Gvar, there isn't really a concept of phrases.
+The different sections of a clause are usually marked with words, particles, or suffixes.
+The only things to note are that adjectives come before the word (or group of words) they modify and can modify other adjectives